 See example focus lock image below.

-Tip 5: Use the volume up button
+Tip 5: Use the volume buttons

 See example volume up location image below.